Gemini Workspace pricing 2026: Business plans compared

 If you use Google Workspace, you’ve probably noticed some big changes lately.
 Google is weaving its Gemini AI right into Gmail, Docs, Meet, and the rest of the suite.
 It's a clear sign of where things are headed, but it also comes with a mandatory price bump and a whole lot of questions.
 What are you actually paying for?
 Are the new features worth the extra cash?
 And is this the right AI tool for every single person on your team?

-Let’s cut through the marketing fluff.
-In this guide, we’ll break down the new Gemini Workspace pricing, show you exactly what features you get, and, most importantly, talk about the limitations you need to know about.
-By the end, you’ll have a much clearer idea of whether this bundled AI is a good deal for you, or if a more specialized tool would serve your business better.
+Let's cut through the marketing fluff.
+In this guide, I'll break down the new Gemini Workspace pricing, show you exactly what features you get, and, most importantly, talk about the limitations you need to know about.
+By the end, you'll have a much clearer idea of whether this bundled AI is a good deal for you, or if a more specialized tool would serve your business better.

 Think of it as an AI sidekick that's always there in your workflow.
 It can help you: